Tackling Provably Hard Representative Selection via Graph Neural Networks: Empirical Results

 \subsection{Visualization}

-In Figure~\ref{fig:visualization}, we use UMAP \cite{mcinnes2018umap} to visualize the learned embeddings and the selected representatives of \OurModel\ for the Cora dataset.
-The plot for CiteSeer appears in the Appendix.
+In Figure~\ref{fig:visualization}(a), we use UMAP \cite{mcinnes2018umap} to visualize the learned embeddings and the selected representatives of \OurModel\ for the Cora dataset.
 The colors in the plot represent the class to which the node or the representative belongs.
-It can be observed that the nodes from each class have formed one or more dense clusters.
-Furthermore, it can be observed that our model has selected a representative from (almost all of) these dense regions of points.
+According to the visualization. the nodes from each class have formed one or more dense clusters and our model has selected a representative from (almost all of) these dense regions of points.
+More visualizations can be found in supplementary material.